-Tower conditions were checked visually during routine sampling.
+Tower conditions were checked visually during routine sampling, which generally occurs monthly.
 Maintenance was scheduled as needed.
-If climbing of the tower was already scheduled, technicians performed thorough checks of anchor points, guy wires, tower structure, and fall protection systems.
-In late June, contractors replaced a broken solar tower.
 Annual calibrations of meteorological sensors were completed in September 2023; sensors are brought back from the field and either recalibrated in-house or sent back to the manufacturer for calibrations.
+Routine site checks and operations were ongoing through this quarter.